briankarUB/CGames/README.md

 ### Python setup
 CGames requires Python 3.5+ to run.
 Head to the [Python website](https://www.python.org/downloads/) to install it before moving on to the next step.
+It's recommended that you add Python to your PATH so that the `python` interpreter can be seamlessly called from any terminal window.

 ### CGames setup
 To jump right into development, clone the project and run either `run.bat` or